 On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose .
 On the page that appears, click Create from YAML.

-On the Create page, select the namespace in which the sleep application resides, select Access mesh external services for Template, configure a YAML file, and then click Create.
+On the Create page, select the namespace where the sleep application resides, select Access mesh external services for Template, configure a YAML example, and then click Create.
 The following YAML file provides an example.

 apiVersion: networking.istio.io/v1beta1 kind: ServiceEntry metadata: name: external-svc-http spec: hosts: - aliyun.com location: MESH_EXTERNAL ports: - number: 80 name: http protocol: HTTP resolution: DNS